 The tanks are a massive 94 metres in circumference and 31metres high, with a domed concrete roof slab rising a further 12metres.
-To give you an idea of the scale, the project took two years to complete with up to 400 people on site at any one time.
+The project took two years to complete with up to 600 operatives on site at any one time.

 Not only technically challenging, the project offered logistical challenges to the team, due to both the remote location but also the need for constant slip forming whilst building the tanks.